RB-DataAnalyst/slopegraph-plotly-gas/README.md

 Inspired by *Storytelling with Data* by Cole Nussbaumer Knaflic, I wanted to leverage the simplicity and effectiveness of slopegraphs to visualize changes over time.
 While Google Sheets doesn’t natively support slopegraphs, I aimed to develop a custom solution that integrates advanced visualizations directly into the tools used by non-technical stakeholders.

+## Tools Used

+- **Google Apps Script**: Automates tasks and extends the functionality of Google Sheets.
+- **Plotly.js**: Creates interactive and customizable visualizations.

 ## Project Structure

 The project involves four main files: